-Recommended Periodicals: Keeping abreast of the financial and macro news is essential for this course.
-Although not officially required, reading the The Wall Street Journal and/or the Economist is highly recommended.
+Recommended Periodicals: Keeping abreast of the financial and macro news can be helpful for this course.
+Although not required, reading the The Wall Street Journal, the Economist, or looking at monthly updates from the Federal Reserve banks and Bureau of Labor Statistics is recommended.